-Tvedt’s three award-winning documentaries about the role of water on societies’ development have been shown in 150 countries, they have been bought by the National Geographic, Al Jazeera, Al Arabia, Discovery and NETFLIX networks and used in teaching programs at universities all over the world.
-The video-clips used on this web-page have been taken from these documentaries.
+Tvedt’s three award-winning documentaries about the role of water on societies’ development have been shown in 150 countries, they have been bought by the National Geographic, Al Jazeera, Al Arabia, Discovery and NETFLIX networks, several national TV-stations and been used in teaching programs at universities all over the world.
+Below are the all the episodes of all the three documentaries and several shorter video-clips taken from these documentaries.

 A Journey in the History of Water

-In four episodes, Tvedt tells with fascinating examples how water and water control have played fundamental but varying religious, political and economic roles in all societies.
+In four episodes, Tvedt tells with examples from 25 countries all over the world how water and water control have played fundamental but varying religious, political and economic roles.
 It portrays the human battle with water and what it has meant since the birth of civilization along the banks of the great rivers in Asia and the Middle East 5000 years ago to the most modern cities of today which can only exist due to extensive control over water.
 Read more.